-High Life Director Claire Denis Discusses Black Holes, Bringing an Astrophysicist On Set, and The Death Penalty - MovieMaker Magazine
+High Life Director Claire Denis Discusses Black Holes, Bringing an Astrophysicist On Set, and the Death Penalty - MovieMaker Magazine

 CD: At the end, with the last black hole with its orange glow, I’m transforming the color of their skin, and I wanted the chemical reaction of real film.
 With digital you don’t get those things.

-MM: Does the warm look the film stock create tie this potential hope and death together, that the black hole represents at the end?
+MM: Does the warm look the film stock creates tie this potential hope and death together, that the black hole represents at the end?

 CD: It’s not hope and death.
 If it’s big enough so you’re not squashed in immediately, you can survive.
 And if you could reach that point of singularity, as they call it, which is a great name, it would be a moment where it’s not life vs. death or death vs. hope—it’s a sort of eternity.
 If I’m told by an astrophysicist, “You know Claire, it’s very simple.
 It’s where time and space are virtually zero, they don’t exist anymore.”
 Me, I don’t understand.
 For me, the closest thing is eternity.
 If it exists, then it’s probably that.